-The phrase content marketing seemed to have shot up to the fore sometime in 2013.
+The phrase content marketing seems to have shot to the fore sometime in 2013.
 It quickly became a marketing buzz word.
 However, the concept was not new at all.
-Although the phrase was not in use much before then, it can be dated back to the 19th century, with fantastic content marketing examples like Johnson & Johnson’s 1888 publication of; Modern Methods of Antiseptic Wound Treatment aimed to serve their prime market at the time, the medical industry, with useful content.
+Although the phrase was not in use much then, it can be dated back to the 19th century, with fantastic content marketing examples like Johnson & Johnson’s 1888 publication of; Modern Methods of Antiseptic Wound Treatment aimed to serve their prime market at the time, the medical industry, with useful content.

 Nowadays, content marketing takes place in the form of blogs, infographics, videos, podcasts and so on.
 But, over the past century or two – there’s been innovative companies who stood the test of time thanks to their awesome content, designed to deliver value, and to entertain their target audience.

 Here are my 4 greatest content marketing examples, of all time!

 If you have ever heard of a “Michelin starred” restaurant and didn’t automatically think about tyres, you’d be forgiven.